OmarMiniesy/Notes/Defensive Security/Detection Engineering/Sigma.md

 ---
 ### Sigma Tools

-Sigma rules should be combined with tools like [Chainsaw](https://github.com/WithSecureLabs/chainsaw) and [Zircolite](https://github.com/wagga40/Zircolite) to speed up detection in large heaps of logs and information.
+Sigma rules should be combined with tools like [[Chainsaw]] and [Zircolite](https://github.com/wagga40/Zircolite) to speed up detection in large heaps of logs and information.
 - These tools allow scanning Sigma rules on multiple `.evtx` files concurrently.

+---